WikoCuber/Smoczy-Clicker/README.md

 # Contributors
 Po prostu Jakub - made UI images and logo

+# License
+Distributed under the GNU GPL v3.0 License.
+See LICENSE.txt for more information.

 # Save file
 Save file is in JSON format and is located at %appdata%/Smoczy Clicker/save.json.
 You shouldn't change anything in that.